 The length of time and intensity of the symptoms greatly depends on you level of support during the detox period as well as your individual coping mechanisms and duration of cocaine use.
 However, intense cravings and depression sometimes last for months, especially if you were a heavy cocaine user on a daily basis.

-Increased Intense Cravings
+Going to Detox to Deal with Increased Intense Cravings

 Since cocaine use sends signals of extreme joy to the brain, intense cravings occur as the brain continues to search for those same feelings again.
 After prolonged cocaine use, the feelings of joy experienced during a high can become less pleasant and end up producing feelings of fear instead of joy.
 Even so, the intense cravings can increase, despite the negative feelings associated with cocaine use.